We are a University Laboratory School

 Our program consists of a teacher-prepared environment with a variety of experiences that invite children’s active participation.
 Some examples of these classroom choices include a writing center, process oriented art, listening centers, science exploration, sensory activities, block building, dramatic play, puzzles, games, books, math readiness activities, language and print rich activities.
 Children are free to select any or all of the available activities each day.
 Adults circulate among the various centers to scaffold, guide and direct the child's learning.

 In addition to this individualized approach, time is set aside each day for group involvement.
-These circle times are devoted to helping the emergent child develop language and print readiness.
-During these circle times, teachers use various methods of meeting the learner through storytelling, puppetry, creative dramatics, songs, finger plays, use of rhythm instruments, cooperative games, movement to music and discussions.
+These group activities are devoted to helping the emergent child develop language and print readiness.
+During these group times, teachers use various methods of meeting the learner through storytelling, puppetry, creative dramatics, songs, finger plays, use of rhythm instruments, cooperative games, movement to music and discussions.

 We enjoy a beautiful setting and spend much time outdoors.
 In addition to our playground, with grass and trees, there are wide-open spaces for special games and activities, the whole campus for nature walks, and the athletic fields overlooking the ocean.
 Our on-campus field trips have included: